-The Vintage 3D Viewer collection visually highlights the beauty and creativity of stereoscope design, particularly during the mid-century period.
+The Vintage 3D Viewer collection visually highlights the beauty and creativity of stereoscope design.

 A Focus on Stereoscope Design